Shanthi Sekaran: Career

-Sekaran is an adjunct professor at the California College of Arts and St. Mary's College of California, where she teaches creative writing.
+Sekaran is an adjunct professor at the California College of the Arts and St. Mary's College of California, where she teaches creative writing.

 Published in 2017, Lucky Boy was named a Best Book of 2017 by NPR, Barnes and Noble, Library Journal and The San Francisco Chronicle.
 It was long-listed for the Aspen Literary Prize, The Northern California Book Award, and The Morning News Rooster, and is currently shortlisted for the 2018 Chattaqua Prize.

 Lucky Boy was initially optioned by Eva Longoria, David Schulner and Ben Spector for television development.
 The rights to Lucky Boy are up for option again.

 Sekaran has written about her experiences as the child of immigrants growing up in California.
 She explores, through fictional approaches, the disparities in how different categories of immigrants are treated in the US.
 She also writes about motherhood, politics.